-COS-A14.4

-Consider adopting new or modified reach codes that exceed the California Building Standards Code to require the use of lower-carbon intensive energy sources, to achieve higher feasible levels of energy conservation and efficiency, and to achieve lower feasible levels of GHG emissions.
+Adopt new or modified reach codes that exceed the California Building Standards Code, as the State updates the Building Code every three years, to require use of lowcarbon intensive energy sources, achieve higher levels of energy performance, and achieve lower levels of GHG emissions.
 COS-A14.5

-Maintain, update, publicize, and enforce the County Ordinance Code Title 7 - Building Regulations amendment requiring new residential buildings, hotels, offices, and retail to be all-electric.
+Maintain, update, and publicize County ordinances and programs requiring new residential buildings, hotels, offices, and retail to be more energy efficient, with low levels of GHG emissions.
 Evaluate the feasibility of including other building types as appropriate.
 COS-A14.6

+Create a County policy or program to facilitate making existing residential and nonresidential buildings more energyefficient and powered by carbon-free energy.
 COS-A14.7

-Create a detailed roadmap to convert existing homes and businesses to use low- or zero-carbon appliances.
-The roadmap should include steps to support converting buildings to rely on low- or zero-carbon energy using an equitable framework that minimizes the risk of displacement or significant disruptions to existing tenants.
+Create a detailed County roadmap to convert existing homes and businesses to use low-carbon or carbon-free appliances.
+The roadmap should include steps to support converting buildings to rely on low-carbon or carbon-free energy using an equitable framework that minimizes the risk of displacement or significant disruptions to existing tenants.
 COS-A14.8

 Evaluate options for incentivizing and requiring additions and alterations to be energy efficient and to achieve the lowest feasible levels of GHG emissions, including upgrades to the building electric panel as needed.
 COS-A14.9

 Ensure County-led and supported retrofit programs incentivize and prioritize conversion of buildings built before 1980 and emphasize assistance to owners of properties that are home to very low-, low-, and moderate- income residents or located in Impacted Communities, as permitted by available funding.
+COS-A14.10